bradbell/xrst/sphinx/test_out/comment_ch_cmd.rst

 Some languages have a special character that indicates the rest of the line is a comment.
-If you embed sphinx documentation in this type of comment, you need to inform xsrst of the special character so it does not end up in your ``.rst`` output file.
+If you embed sphinx documentation in this type of comment, you need to inform xrst of the special character so it does not end up in your ``.rst`` output file.

 .. meta::